SpokieKid/signalcast-monad/README.md

 - **成员2:Twone** 邮箱: twonehk2016@gmail.com
 ### 项目描述
 SignalCast is a Farcaster-native mini app that lets your AI pet track your frens’ trades — across Monad and other chains.
 Get real-time intel when the wallets you follow buy, sell, or degen into something spicy.
-Set alerts, get pinged, and (soon™) copy trades with one click.
+Set alerts, get pinged, and copy trades with one click.

 No alpha groups.
 No fake gurus.
 Just onchain signals from the people you trust.